geovens/AQ/README.md

 # AQ for Problem Solving (AQ-PS)

 AQ-PS is a fork of [AQ](https://github.com/ymgaq/AQ).
 AQ-PS is a not a bot that plays whole games of Go, but a bot that plays life and death problems.
-Currently AQ-PS is not strong at playing problems of high advanced level.
+AQ-PS is currently under development and testing.

-Pre-compiled executables might be released if AQ-PS could be strong someday, or could turn out to be strong enough to be helpful for kyu players like me.
+Pre-compiled executables might be released soon after it's proved to be strong enough.

 ## Usage